miguelandres/dotfiles/README.md

 ### Configurations

 Each configuration is a list of base configs and a list of profiles to run.
 These are run in the order in which they were declared in the invocation.

-## Known Issues

-When running for the first time, vim plugin installation *will* fail.
-Don't worry too much, hit enter until you get to vim's normal interface and type `:PluginInstall`, hit enter, wait until it finishes and then type `:qall` and hit enter.
-Feel free to retry the same command.

 ## macOS